 Nothing is more discouraging to our faith than not getting what we pray or hope for.
 The first two reasons why God may not give what you ask for are: 1) God may not be your Father and 2) what you are asking for may not be good.
 Read Reasons One and Two Why Prayer Is Not Answered.

-Now, if you know for certain that God is your Father, and you believe what you are asking for is good in the sight of God, then do you only pray when you are desperate or need something?
-Humans were created for relationships, and because we are made in the image of God, He wants a relationship with us.
+Now, if you know for certain that God is your Father, and you believe what you are asking for is according to His will, then do you only pray when you are desperate or need something?
+God created us to be in relationships with others and especially with Himself.
 A healthy relationship requires spending time and talking with those we love.
-So, the third reason why you may not be getting results from your prayers is not being in a healthy relationship with God.
+So, the third reason why you feel your prayers are hitting the ceiling is not being in the right relationship with God.

 John 15:7 states, “If you abide in me, and my words abide in you, ask whatever you wish, and it will be done for you.”